koenderks/aRtsy/README.md

 Good luck hunting for some good `seed`'s!
 Feel free to post a comment with your best artworks and the corresponding seed in the [GitHub discussions](https://github.com/koenderks/aRtsy/discussions).

 Contributions to `aRtsy` are very much appreciated!
 If you want to add your own type of artwork to the package so that others can create their own unique versions of it, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
-Don't forget to also adjust [generate-artwork.R](https://github.com/koenderks/aRtsy/blob/development/.github/workflows/generate_artwork.R) if you want the artwork to show up in the 'Artwork of the day' category and on the twitter feed.
+Don't forget to also adjust [generate-artwork.R](https://github.com/koenderks/aRtsy/blob/development/.github/workflows/generate_artwork.R) if you want the artwork to show up in the 'Artwork of the day' category and the twitter feed.

 ## Artwork of the day